 Bob: +1 USD

 It’s not the same in the Bitcoin network.
 BTC transactions are made of several inputs and outputs that go from the sender to the receiver.
-If you’ve checked your recent Bitcoin transactions, You’ve probably seen both inputs and outputs on the website of the blockchain explorer.
+If you’ve checked your recent Bitcoin transactions, you’ve probably seen both inputs and outputs from your account on the blockchain.

-So, Bitcoin works as follows.
 Alice wants to send 1 BTC to Bob.
-Instead of just deducting one Bitcoin from Alice’s wallet, the network bundles up multiple inputs from previous BTC transactions that were sent to Alice to equalize the one coin Alice sends to Bob.
-Therefore, this Bitcoin transaction could look like this:
+Instead of just deducting one Bitcoin from Alice’s wallet, the network bundles up multiple inputs from previous BTC transactions that were sent to Alice to balance the one coin Alice sends to Bob.
+Therefore, this Bitcoin transaction could look something like this: